KhushiML/Data_ScienceProjects/README.md

 # Project 10: Cryptocurrency Price Prediction
 (https://github.com/KhushiML/Data_ScienceProjects/blob/main/Cryptocurrency%20Price%20Prediction.ipynb)
 ## Description :
-- Buying and selling result in a change in the price of any cryptocurrency, but buying and selling trends depend on many factors.
-Using machine learning for cryptocurrency price prediction can only work in situations where prices change due to historical prices that people see before buying and selling their cryptocurrency.
+- Using machine learning for cryptocurrency price prediction can only work in situations where prices change due to historical prices that people see before buying and selling their cryptocurrency.
-- Predicting the future prices of cryptocurrency is based on the problem of Time series analysis.
-The AutoTS library in Python is one of the best libraries for time series analysis.
-So here I will be using the AutoTS library to predict the bitcoin prices for the next 30 days
+- Used AutoTS library  for time series analysis.
 ## Dataset:
-For this task, I will collect the latest Bitcoin prices data from **[Yahoo Finance]**, using the **[yfinance API]**.
-This will help you collect the latest data each time you run this code.So the dataset contains 731 rows, where the first row contains the names of each column.
+For this task, I have collectd the latest Bitcoin prices data from **[Yahoo Finance]** using the **[yfinance API]**.

 # Project 11: Fake News Detection
 ## Description :